huit/devops-vetting/interrogation.markdown

    * discuss how you would implement monitoring for each component of the system

+3. Whiteboard Question -- Tiered Application Architecture
+   * Design a tiered application architecture and diagram it.
+   * explain what each tier is and what functionality it provides.
+   * include elements supporting HA, fault tolerance, redundancy, performance, and scalability
+   * explain benefits and tradeoffs of this architecture
+   * explain a use case in which a three-tired architecture might not be the ideal architecture

-3. When researching technologies and best-practices, what are the sources of current information that you rely upon most frequently?
+4. When researching technologies and best-practices, what are the sources of current information that you rely upon most frequently?

-4. Think of  a medium- to large-scale environment for which you were the primary architect and discuss the following:
+5. Think of  a medium- to large-scale environment for which you were the primary architect and discuss the following:
    * provide an overview of the architecture that you designed
    * enumerate some of the challenges that you faced throughout the process (planning, implementation, go-live)
    * describe a component of the system that you think was designed and implemented particularly well